 We also recommend that you draft a letter that explains the emergency that led to the higher debt balance and outlines the steps you took to address the issue.
 The letter should be factual and to the point.

 If you have proactively reduced the debt balance, it should not interfere with your ability to close your mortgage, even if the higher balance currently appears on your credit report when the lender runs the secondary check.
 You should also gather documentation that verifies that the debt has been paid down or off including proof of payment and the current account statement with the lower balance.

 In the event that your lender performs a second credit check prior to closing and asks about the debt you can provide the letter as well as the supporting documents to quickly address the issue.
 If the lender does not run the second check there is no need to raise the issue or provide the documents.

-I understand that you are nervous about your mortgage closing but with a little preparation you should be well positioned to close your loan whether the lender checks your credit again prior to closing or not.
+With a little knowledge and preparation you should be well positioned to close your mortgage whether the lender checks your credit again prior to closing or not.